-Lynne’s training and speaking gigs have included working for the largest organizations in Australia, like Telstra, Australia Post, nab, CBA, and the AFL.
-She travels regularly to New Zealand where she has a loyal following and delivers training and keynotes.
+Lynne's training and speaking gigs have included working for the largest organizations in Australia, like Telstra, Australia Post, nab, CBA, and the AFL.
+She regularly travels to New Zealand, where she has a loyal following and delivers training and keynotes.
 Lynne has also done keynotes, workshops, and training in Europe, USA, and Asia.

 Her latest book, ish: The Problem with our Pursuit for Perfection and the Life-Changing Practice of Good Enough, got a lot of media attention.
-Lynne was interviewed extensively on TV and magazines.
-The topic of perfectionism is one that everyone can relate to, and for that reason, I was able to see my friend in many morning TV shows over many weeks!
+Lynne was interviewed extensively on TV and in magazines.
+The topic of Perfectionism is one that everyone can relate to, and for that reason, I was able to see my friend in many morning TV shows over many weeks!

 Interview time stamps